 According to California law, your insurance company should operate in good faith.
-If you find that your insurance company is handling your case in bad faith, contact an expert California attorney immediately.
-An attorney who looks into bad faith claims and wrongful death can hold insurance companies accountable and get you the compensation that you deserve.
+If your insurance company handles your case in bad faith, contact an expert California attorney immediately.
+An attorney looking into lousy faith claims and wrongful death can hold insurance companies accountable and get you the compensation you deserve.

-With so many wildfires in a year, insurance companies took the bold move to refuse hundreds of thousands of claims.
-Insurance Commissioner, Ricardo Lara, came to a press conference and went on to say that the insurance companies must face a ban on not renewing policyholder’s insurance policies.
+With so many wildfires in a year, insurance companies boldly refused hundreds of thousands of claims.
+Insurance Commissioner Ricardo Lara came to a press conference and said that the insurance companies must face a ban on not renewing policyholders’ insurance policies.

-California regulators and the Department of Insurance banned insurers to avoid an insurance crisis in the country.
+California regulators and the Department of Insurance banned insurers from avoiding an insurance crisis in the country.

-In 2018, the California Department of Insurance passed a law requiring insurers to renew policyholder’s plans by one year, automatically.
+In 2018, the California Department of Insurance passed a law requiring the insurer to renew policyholders’ plans by one year automatically.
 Before this, insurers had to provide coverage to only those policyholders who went on to have a total loss from the wildfire.
-However, the new law requires insurers to provide coverage and additional living expenses to all policyholders, regardless of them having a loss.
+However, the new law requires insurers to provide coverage and additional living expenses to all policyholders, regardless of their loss.

-The personal insurance federation management went on to state that there will be a consensus on what a catastrophic wildfire in California is.
-This is because the state faces several wildfires annually due to rapid climate change.
+The personal insurance federation management stated that there would be a consensus on what a catastrophic wildfire in California is.
+The state faces several wildfires annually due to rapid climate change.

-Insurance companies calculate premiums according to many factors, but in California, where there are many places with fire risk, the insurers charge higher premiums.
-Those living in such areas need to get insurance for their properties as these are unavoidable natural disasters, and insurance premiums are getting ridiculously high.
+Insurance companies calculate premiums according to many factors, but in California, where many places have fire risk, the insurers charge higher premiums.
+Those living in such areas need insurance for their properties as these are unavoidable natural disasters, and insurance premiums are getting ridiculously high.

 Insurance premium payments are not the only concern of residents in these areas.
-Residents who were not given any insurance coverage to rebuild their homes now have to get a state insurance plan.
-One such policy is the FAIR plan or Fair Access to Insurance Requirements plan.
+Residents without insurance coverage to rebuild their homes now have to get a state insurance plan.
+One such policy is the FAIR or Fair Access to Insurance Requirements plan.

 An insurance agent works with local communities in the area to get them insured against fire breakouts in the state to protect them in case of wildfires, including related burns and scalds.